citruz/operating-system/README.md

 No further configuration should be required.

-### Serial configuration
+### Serial output

-The serial baud rate is set to 1500000 as it is the default for the Rock Pi.
-If your serial interface cannot handle that speed, you can modify the kernel commandline to change it.
-To do this, mount the first partition of the image (fat) and modify `commandline.txt`.
+Contrary to other images for the Rock Pi, the serial baudrate is set to 115200 by default to achieve better compatibility.
+You can modify the kernel commandline to change the baudrate.
+Mount the first partition of the image (fat) and edit `commandline.txt`.
+This can also be done from the booted OS itself by modifying `/mnt/boot/commandline.txt`.

 ## Boot from NMVe SSD